wiflore/DRL-Value-Based-Methods-Navigation/README.md

 <p>(<em>For Windows users</em>) The ML-Agents toolkit supports Windows 10.
 While it might be possible to run the ML-Agents toolkit using other versions of Windows, it has not been tested on other versions.
 Furthermore, the ML-Agents toolkit has not been tested on a Windows VM such as Bootcamp or Parallels.  </p>

+<p>Use requirement.txt file to install all libraries requires to the project  </p>

 <h2 id="step-2-download-the-unity-environment">Step 2: Download the Unity Environment</h2>
 <hr>
 <p>For this project, you will <strong>not</strong> need to install Unity - this is because we have already built the environment for you, and you can download it from one of the links below.
 You need only select the environment that matches your operating system:</p>